Where the Dinosaurs Are

 AN APOLOGIA FOR DINOPHILIA

 Now I am a physician specializing in Internal Medicine, working in a group practice in Vista, California.
 My office is decorated with Dinosaurs.
 My bookshelves are full of dinosaur books, model skeletons, casts of teeth, and Dinosaur sculptures.
-The walls in my exam rooms are hung with display cabinets full of minerals and fossils.
-People often walk down the hall and stop to stare into my rooms in amazement.
+I have display cabinets full of minerals and fossils.
+People often walk down the hall and stop to stare into my room in amazement.
 Of course they usually say, "Wow, my kid would LOVE this!
 I see you never outgrew them."
 Oh well...

 I have had this small bronze dino since